annashipman/annashipman.github.io/_posts/2024-07-08-strategy-for-directors-1.md

 ## To be continued

-On Wednesday, I will talk about how to tie these together and use these models in practice.
+In [my next post](/jfdi/strategy-for-directors-2.html) I talk about how to tie these together and use these models in practice.